 Where the target SMETS1 ESME or SMETS1 GSME does not support a LowCreditThreshold which is less than the EmergencyCreditThreshold (with their DUIS meanings) then the S1SP shall create a SMETS1 Response indicating failure should such a Service Request be received.

-Where the target SMETS1 ESME or SMETS1 GSME does not support an EmergencyCreditThreshold when EmergencyCreditLimit is specified as zero, then the S1SP shall, where the EmergencyCreditThreshold is zero, ignore the EmergencyCreditThreshold (with their DUIS meanings) but shall continue processing all other parts of the Service Request.
+Where the target SMETS1 ESME or SMETS1 GSME does not support an EmergencyCreditThreshold when EmergencyCreditLimit is specified as zero, then the S1SP shall, where the EmergencyCreditLimit is zero, ignore the EmergencyCreditThreshold (with their DUIS meanings) but shall continue processing all other parts of the Service Request.

 Where the target SMETS1 ESME or SMETS1 GSME only supports EmergencyCreditLimit, EmergencyCreditThreshold, LowCreditThreshold, MaxMeterBalance and MaxCreditThreshold (with their DUIS meanings) in whole numbers of pence, the S1SP shall round down all such values in the Service Request, to the nearest whole pence and configure the Device accordingly.